lablup/backend.ai/docs/install/upgrade-existing-cluster.rst

 1. Stop the manager process running at server.
 2. Upgrade the Python package by executing ``pip install -U backend.ai-manager==<target version>``.
-3. Match databse schema with latest by executing ``alembic upgrade head``.
+3. Match database schema with the latest by executing ``alembic upgrade head``.
 4. Fill out any missing DB revisions by executing ``backend.ai mgr schema apply-mission-revisions <version number of previous Backend.AI software>``.
 5. Start the process again.